Advice and Information

 The ride on Orca 1 can sometimes be bumpy.
 The boat is designed to plane across the water and, in a swell, this means that we sometimes impact forcefully with the waves.

-For the same reason we do not recommend a cruise on Orca 1 for women during pregnancy.
+For the same reason, a cruise on Orca 1 is also unsuitable for women during pregnancy.

 If you are not sure whether our cruise is right for you, then please ask.
 We will be happy to advise.